What Is An ETF? Should I Add It To My Portfolio?

 Thinking of investing in ETFs?
 Learn more about it here first.

 Our time is precious, and so is our money.
-There’s no sense in investing in something that makes little sense and adds little to no value.
+It doesn’t make much sense to invest in something that has low return-on-investment (ROI).
+But which stocks do you add to your portfolio that’s worth your while?
 If you’re thinking about entering the stock market or just started trading, you may have come across the term “Exchange Traded Fund” (ETF).
 It’s commonly floated about and easily misunderstood, or not understood at all!
-We’ll break it down for you so you know what it is, why it’s worth investing (or not) and which is the best ETF in Singapore right now.
+We’ll break it down for you so you know what it is, why it’s worth investing in (or not) and which is the best ETF in Singapore right now.

 So lay it on me – what is an ETF?